Pension Credit deadline: one month to go to secure Winter Fuel Payment

 Don't miss the latest investment and personal finances news, market analysis, plus money-saving tips with our free twice-daily newsletter

-If you want to apply for Pension Credit and receive the Winter Fuel Payment this year, you'll need to take note of a few key dates and make sure you meet the deadline.
+If you want to apply for Pension Credit and receive the Winter Fuel Payment, you'll need to be quick as the deadline is fast approaching.

-We explain everything you need to know about Pension Credit, and how to make sure you get the Winter Fuel Payment too.
+We explain everything you need to know about Pension Credit, the exact deadline to make sure you get the Winter Fuel Payment too, and the various ways to apply.

 What is Pension Credit?